-Visiting teachers include Maria, and double reed specialists and Masumi Yamamoto plays and teaches harpsichord to the delight of everyone on the Course, her beguiling manner a vehicle for the vast knowledge underpinning her inspirational playing and teaching.
+Masumi Yamamoto, fresh from her 2023 Proms, plays and teaches harpsichord to the delightof everyone on the Course, her beguiling manner a vehicle for the vast knowledge underpinning her inspirational teaching playing and teaching.

 Visiting teachers include Maria, and double reed specialists.

 The baroque specialists will offer a ‘hands-on’ introduction to baroque instruments and for pianists there may be the opportunity to try the harpsichord as desired.

 Rehearsal facilities are available from 7.00am enabling individual and ensemble practice before the first coaching of the day or indeed simply for the pleasure of it.

 Summer School of Chamber Music - Contact Us

 Longridge, Common Lane, Letchmore Heath.
 Watford, Herts WD25 8EE

 Summer School of Chamber Music - How To Find Us